dmeditor/dmeditor/README.md

 - See immediate change while slide on padding, width, color, margin, etc
 - Intractive widgets like tab, accordion
 - Get benefits of React ecosystem for creating widget.
+- Widgets can be inside widget
-- Style a widget (widget template)
+- Extend styles of a widget
+- Create template from widget

 ### Screenshots